groue/GRMustache/README.md

 The GRMustacheTemplateLoader class is able to load templates and their partials from anywhere in the file system, and provides more options than the high-level methods already seen.

-You may instanciate one with the following GRMustacheTemplateLoader class methods:
+You may instantiate one with the following GRMustacheTemplateLoader class methods:

 	// Loads templates and partials from a directory, with "mustache" extension, encoded in UTF8 (from MacOS 10.6 and iOS 4.0)
 	+ (id)templateLoaderWithBaseURL:(NSURL *)url;